quillerbee/vitte/README.md

 ## Why?
 - This is a starter I want to use to replace the defacto Rollup starter provided by Svelte, which is verbose and slow as hell for development purposes.
 See [Quiller Bee Repo](https://github.com/quillerbee/job-portal)
 - Svelte Kit is not yet ready.
-- Sapper seemed too much.
-- I have conflicting feelings about SSR.
+- Using Sapper is like going backwords.
+(Even though Svelte Kit is going to have migration guide for Sapper users.)

 P.S.
 Currently Routify doesn't work in Dev mode.
 I have raised issues in both Vite & Routify repos.